FAQs – Yoga NH

 Can I enter the program at any point during the year?

 For the 200-hour programs, the entry points for 2015 are January and September.
-There are four locations to choose from: Concord, Portsmouth, Littleton and Nashua.
+There are five locations to choose from: Concord, Portsmouth, Littleton, Nashua, and Dover.

 If I am already an RYT200 and teaching yoga, why would I consider signing up for the 500 hour program?